microsoft/microsoft-ui-xaml-specs/active/tab/tabcontrol.md

 ```

 ## Add a new tab using the Add (+) Tab Button
 The TabView control provides an Add (+) Tab button at the end of the tab strip.
-When the user clicks the Add Tab button, the control will fire an event which you can listen to in order to add a new tab.
+When the user clicks the Add Tab button, the control will raise an event which you can listen to in order to add a new tab.

 ``` xml
 <controls:TabView